vitaliy-bobrov/metalsmith-blog-source/source/blog/css-paint-in-action-bar-chart.md

 ---
 title: "CSS Paint in Action: Bar Chart"
 description: Want to know how to create bar chart with CSS Paint API?
+More than 65% of the humans are visual learners.
+Visualization makes it easier to understand, compare, and analyze data.
+Using CSS Paint API, we can encapsulate all logic related to drawing charts on canvas and expose the high-level declarative interface.
 ogimage: images/posts/css-paint-in-action-bar-chart/css-paint-in-action-bar-chart-og.jpg
 tumb: /images/posts/css-paint-in-action-bar-chart/css-paint-in-action-bar-chart
 created: 2018-04-13
 updated: 2018-04-30
-lastmod: 2018-04-30
+lastmod: 2018-08-14
 categories:
 - CSS
 - Houdini